vkadlcik/DB48X-on-DM42/doc/calc-help/menus.md

+# Negate

-s# Main menus in newRPL
+## Main menus in DB48X

-Here are the main menus in newRPL, in alphabetical order.
+Here are the main menus in DB48X, in alphabetical order.

 ## Main menu